Pedro-Brion/brion-portfolio/README.md

 # Boid Simulation Portfolio

-Welcome to my Boid Simulation Portfolio, a creative and interactive web experience designed to showcase my front-end development skills.
+Welcome to my Boid Simulation Portfolio, a interactive web experience designed to showcase my front-end development skills.
 I built this project using **Vue.js** and **Three.js**, featuring a real-time boid simulation running in the background.
 You can see it live here:

 [BrionDev](https://briondev.com)